-coreboot has switched to using Git for version control.
-Please see the Git page for much useful information on how to work with Git and gerrit in coreboot.
+coreboot uses git and gerrit for source code management.
+Please see the Git page on how to work with git and gerrit in coreboot.

 Source code browsing